kevinhoang219/music-web-app/README.md

-# 🎵 TuneTribe
+# 🎵 Jukebox
 #### Group Members: Isabel Beck, Shakine Hardaway, Kevin Hoang, Karsen Phillips
-The purpose of **TuneTribe** is to connect college students through music.
-User profiles display artists the user listens to and include a bio where users can share information about themselves such as their major, year, and other details.
-There is also a leaderboard page that ranks users on how much they listen to a specified artist.
+**Jukebox** aims to enrich UGA students with song discovery and playlist creation.
+Users will sign up and create an account to store their finds along their musical journey.
+When logged in, users can search through a catalog, listen to snippets, and add them to their playlist.
+Otherwise, users who are not signed in can only search for songs to preview and listen to.
 ## Getting Started

 First, cd into the app folder: